whoishusni/Fitgirl-Downloader/README.md

 3. in the "Download Mirrors (Direct Links)" section choose file hoster (i recommend fuckingfast)
 4. click link and it will direct to another url
 5. in the top, click "save paste", and make sure you rename that file whatever you want so it can be easy in the next step
-6. after that, open downloaded file and remove first line that write "##Download links"
-7. save file
-8. run the script
+6. run the script
-9. choose / write your file
+7. choose / write your file
-10. if all process is done, there will be another txt file created
+8. if all process is done, there will be another txt file created
-11. Done
+9. Done

 note : if you dont know how to batch download using IDM, you can google yourself